MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-management-template.md

 ### Sign in

-1. Open your web browser and navigate to [office.com](https://www.office.com/) or your organization’s sign-in location.
+1. Open your web browser and navigate to [office.com](https://www.office.com/) or your organization’s sign in location.
 2.	**Sign in** with your username and password.
 3. Navigate to the location of the site using the URL supplied by your tenant admin, or select SharePoint from the Microsoft 365 home page, and then select the **Workplace transformation site**.